Arthritis Pain Relief

 Treatment for Arthritis

 The pain and stiffness from arthritis can be debilitating, and there’s no cure for it.
 And even if you’re prescribed medication, it’s only short-term relief.
 That’s why many patients today turn to Physical and Occupational Therapy for long-term relief.
 Approximately 60 thousand Americans suffer from some type of Arthritis and rely on Physical and Occupational Therapy for treatment.
+Feel free to contact our highly trained physical therapist at Life in Motion Physical & Hand Therapy.

 A Physical and Occupational Therapist can teach you: